 This may be an opportunity to develop together some covenant rules just for your family.
 For example, if you set aside times, such as a family meal, when you do not answer the phone or have a television on, engage your child as a willing participant in this agreement.
 Together, you will covenant to treat that time in a special way, so that nothing outside interferes with your time together.

 It is likely that your family's values and practices mirror some if not all the Unitarian Universalist covenant expressed in the seven Principles of our faith.
 How do individual members of your family keep the covenant of Unitarian Universalism?
 If you do not have a copy of the seven UU Principles , you can find them online.

 A FAMILY RITUAL

 You may like to express your family's covenant or your Unitarian Universalist faith by taking a moment before shared meals for prayer or thanksgiving, and/or the lighting of a chalice or candles.
-One source of simple prayers for UU families is the UUA pamphlet, Family Prayers: a Sampler, available online at uua.org or for purchase through the UUA Bookstore,
+One source of simple prayers for UU families is the UUA pamphlet, Family Prayers: a Sampler, available online at uua.org or for purchase through inSpirit: The UU Book and Gift Shop,